Table of Contents:

 Preface

 Note that the contents of this blog post are referring to ExoPlayer version 2.8.0.
-That is, the dependency in your build.gradle file will look like this:
+That is, the dependency in your build.gradle file will look like this:implementation 'com.google.android.exoplayer:exoplayer:2.8.0'

 Introduction

-When it comes to playing video or audio files in your Android projects, there's basically two options:
+When it comes to playing video or audio files in your Android projects, there's basically two options:- The standard

-1. The standard MediaPlayer library that's included in the Android SDK
+library that's included in the Android SDK - Or the

 For those of you who've never heard of ExoPlayer, you've stumbled across a golden egg.
 ExoPlayer is a truly superior media player in all regards.
 It provides an alternative to Android’s MediaPlayer API for playing audio and video both locally and over the Internet.
 ExoPlayer supports features not currently supported by Android’s MediaPlayer API, including DASH and SmoothStreaming adaptive playbacks.
 Unlike the MediaPlayer API, ExoPlayer is easy to customize and extend, and can be updated through Play Store application updates.
 You can even build custom renderers if a media type does not currently exist in the library.
 For example some video type that isn't commonly used.